rider-org/server/README.md

     pnpm run env:pull
     ```

 2. If you are a maintainer, you can simply copy `.env.example` and rename the copy to `.env` and then populate all the values.
+NOTE: If your `.env` file is missing variables, there should be an error thrown so you know what to add to the `.env` file.
+If this is the case, please open a PR to update `.env.example`; it would be greatly appreciated.

 ### Best Practices